 Hire the right ghostwriter for you

 Following these guidelines, you can quickly narrow down the candidates who could potentially be the right ghostwriter for you.
 Once you’ve done this homework, set up a time to talk to the writer about your story.
-You want to be sure that you are able to communicate easily and that there is an immediate and budding chemistry between you two about the project.
+You want to be sure that you can communicate easily and that there is an immediate and budding chemistry between you two about the project.
 That’s important as this will be a long-term relationship.